ruchisahota/gaia/v1/doc/documentation.md

 #### `type (enum)`

-Type is the type of representation
+Type is the type of representation.

 | Characteristics | Value                |
 | -               | -:                   |